 Shanna Tova O'Reilly

-Program Director, Community-Based Policing (CBP), Bangladesh
+Former Program Director, Community-Based Policing (CBP), Bangladesh

 Expertise: policing, human rights, the rule of law, and institutional reform through formal and informal educational and practical approaches.

-Shanna O'Reilly manages The Asia Foundation's Community-Based Policing (CBP) with USAID in Bangladesh.
+Shanna O'Reilly managed The Asia Foundation's Community-Based Policing (CBP) with USAID in Bangladesh.
 This involves a partnership with the Bangladesh Police and five local civil society organizations to increase positive relations and collaborations between law enforcement and citizens through community policing activities.
 Ms. O'Reilly is responsible for the overall strategic vision, implementation and technical and financial aspects of the program.

 During the past 10 years, Ms. O'Reilly has worked in diverse areas of development with an emphasis on project development, oversight, institutionalization and monitoring and evaluation.
 She is experienced in institutional reform and professional capacity building using a train-the-trainer approach.